wqrzdn/brolang_public/README.md

 **Facts:**
 - Spent more time perfecting the `no cap` parser than some people spend in relationships
-- Can explain recursive descent parsing using TikTok references
+- Can explain recursive descent parsing using meme references
 - Turns caffeine and memes into working interpreters

 **Contact for:**